- Home

 - Everyday Finance

-To prevent your energy usage being estimated and receiving inaccurate bills, it’s important to supply regular meter readings.
-Without these, your energy supplier estimates your usage instead, and you may be overcharged as a result.
-Bear in mind, however, that you do not need to do a meter reading if you have a smart, or pre-payment meter.
+To prevent your energy usage from being estimated and receiving inaccurate bills based on the current higher cap, it’s important to supply your provider with a meter reading as close as possible to April 1.
+Bear in mind, however, that you do not need to do a meter reading if you have a smart or pre-payment meter.

 You can provide meter readings on your supplier’s website, app or on the phone.
-However, industry body Energy UK recommends checking your supplier’s website for advice on the best way to provide readings, given the large number of people trying to do so at present.
-Some suppliers such as EDF and Scottish Power are giving customers longer to submit their readings, but it’s still important to make a note of your readings today.
+However, industry body Energy UK recommends checking your supplier’s website for advice on the best way to provide readings, given there are likely to be a large number of people trying to do this before the price cap changes in April.

 The simplest way to provide a meter reading is to take a picture of your reading using your phone, and then log into your online energy account to enter the readings.
 You may also be able to send readings by text message, or using WhatsApp.
 Alternatively, your provider may have an automated telephone service enabling you to give readings and avoid waiting in a call queue.

-If you’re struggling with costs, and suffering anxiety over soaring bills, it’s always worth talking to your supplier.
+If you’re struggling with energy costs, and are falling behind with your bills, it’s always worth talking to your supplier.
 They often have support schemes available to help the most vulnerable and households on a low income, or you may be able to negotiate a repayment plan.
 Find out more in our article What can you do if you can’t pay your energy bills? and Is your energy supplier offering grants to pay off energy debts?

 Rest Less Money is on Instagram.
 Check out our account and give us a follow @rest_less_uk_money for all the latest Money News, updated daily.